pmkalshetti/object_detection_old/README.md

 # YOLOv2 : Object Detection

 This repository is an implementation of YOLOv2.

-The original paper can be found out at [YOLO9000: Better, Faster, Stronger](https://arxiv.org/abs/1612.08242) and more details can be found out at the original author's webpage [Darknet](https://pjreddie.com/darknet/yolo/).
 YOLOv2 the current state of the art Object Detection Neural Network.

 There are two different versions of this Network:
 1. Trained on [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/)